lgersman/make-recipes-in-different-scripting-languages-demo/README.md

 - NodeJS
 - Python
 - SQLite3
+- PHP
+- and even make in make 🤯

 __If you have some more ideas to showcase - create a pull request !__